How to Choose a Life Insurance Beneficiary

 You can even add multiple children under the same child rider so, as your family grows, your policy can, too.

 Terminal illness can take a physical, mental and financial toll on the person who is diagnosed.
-That stress is also shared amongst those who love the patient most — his or her family.
+That stress is also shared among those who love the patient most — his or her family.

 That money could help to cover outstanding debt from treatment, doctors' visits or hospital stays, among other things.
 Once you've qualified to receive the benefit payment, there are no restrictions on how you use the funds.
 But, most importantly, the terminal illness rider can help to lift some of the financial stress off of you and your loved ones so they can focus on what matters most — spending time with you.